vdmitriyev/uol-data-analytics/README.md

     - [Use SAP HANA in Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/desktop-sap-hana)
     - [SAP HANA and SAP Design Studio 1.0 – The 6min Dashboard Data Geek Experiment](https://www.agiledss.com/en/blog/sap-hana-and-sap-design-studio-10-6min-dashboard-data-geek-experiment)

-### Online Courses + Materials for Data Scientist
+### :computer: Online Courses + Materials for Data Scientist

-*NOTE*: There are always a lot of online courses available out there and this list is just a limited view on them.
-The list is more a mixture of new materials with classical ones (update: **30.04.2020**)
+*NOTE*: There are always a lot of online courses available out there and this list is just a limited overview.
+This list is more a mixture of new materials with classical ones (update/review: **30.04.2020**)

 * Crashkurs für maschinelles Lernen (Microsoft, in German) - https://docs.microsoft.com/de-de/learn/paths/ml-crash-course/
 * Intro to TensorFlow for Deep Learning (Udacity) - https://www.udacity.com/course/intro-to-tensorflow-for-deep-learning--ud187